chizzletaz/MSP2-TriviaQuiz/Test.md

 Expected: When clicking the ‘Next Question’ button, a new question with answers is presented.
 Testing:
 1. Go to the challenge page.
-2. elect an answer.
+2. Select an answer.
 3. Click the ‘Next Question’ button and verify that a new question and new answers are given.
 4. Go to the practice page.
 5. Repeat steps 2 and 3.

 Result: When clicking the ‘Next Question’ button, a new question with answers is presented.

 **Level indication:**
 Expected: During the challenge game the level the user is on is displayed and increases with each level.
 Testing:
 1. Go to the challenge page.
 2. Verify that in the top left corner the level is displayed as 'Level: 1'
 3. Play 10 questions and click the ‘Next Level’ button.
 4. Verify that the level indicator increases to 2.
 5. Repeat step 3 and verify the level indicator increases to 3.
 Result: During the challenge game the level the user is on is displayed and increases with each level.

 **Question progress indication:**
 Expected: During the game the question the user is on is indicated with text and a progress bar and is update after each question.
 1. Go to the challenge page.
-2. Verify that the question progress indicator says: Question 1 of 10 and the progress bar is filled by 10%.
+2. Verify that the question progress indicator says 'Question 1 of 10' and the progress bar is filled by 10%.
 3. Play a question.
 4. Verify that the question progress indicator increases by 1 and the progress bar is filled 10% extra.
 5. Repeat steps 2 and 3 for the remaining questions.
 6. Go to the practice page and repeat steps 2 to 5.
 Result: During the game the question the user is on is indicated with text and a progress bar and is update after each question.

 **Score indication:**
-Expected: During the game the score is indicated and when a right answer is given, the score increases by 10, 20 or 30 depending on which level is played.
+Expected: During the game the score is indicated and when a right answer is given, the score increases by 10, 20 or 30 depending on which level is being played.
 1. Go the challenge page.
 2. Verify that the score indicator says 0.
 3. Play a question.
 4. Verify that when given a wrong answer the score remains the same and when given a right answer the score increases with 10.
-5. epeat steps 3 and 4 for level 2 and verify that the score increases with 20.
+5. Repeat steps 3 and 4 for level 2 and verify that the score increases with 20.
 6. Repeat steps 3 and 4 for level 3 and verify that the score increases with 30.
 7. Go to the practice page.
 8. Repeat steps 2, 3 and 4.

 Result: During the game the score is indicated and when a right answer is given, the score increases by 10, 20 or 30 depending on which level is played.

 **High scores page:**
 Expected: Navigation to the high scores page works.
 The high score page shows the 5 best scores with name and rank.
 Testing:
 1. Click on the ‘High Scores’ button on the landing page and verify you are directed to the high scores page.
-2. Remember if there are names and scores displayed and if so, remember the lowest score.
+2. Note if there are names and scores displayed and if so, remember the lowest score.
 3. Go to the challenge page.
 4. Play a full game (three levels).
 5. Verify that a modal pops up, where you can enter you name and save your score.
 6. Enter your name and click ‘Save’.
 7. Compare your score with the lowest score in step 2.
 8. If your score is higher than the lowest score, verify that your score is displayed in the High Scores.
-9. If there were no scores in the High Scores list. verify that your score is displayed in rank number 1.
+9. If there were no scores in the High Scores list, verify that your score is displayed at rank number 1.
 10. Repeat steps 3 to 8 five more times and verify the High Scores page shows the 5 highest scores.
 11. Repeat step 3 to 5.
 12. Click on the ‘High Scores’ button and verify you are directed to the high scores page.